bharatkumar31/Maddoxpay-Transaction-Analysis/README.md

  - Large library support
  - Efficient data analysis and visualization
 ### 2. Pandas:
-Pandas was used for data manipulation and analysis of the MaddoxPay transaction dataset.
+Pandas was used for data manipulation and analysis of the transaction dataset.

 **Features:**
  - Importing CSV files